twota/terms-of-service-and-privacy-policy/README.md

 ▪Be honest and transparent in your profile and conversations.
 ▪Treat all users with respect and dignity.
 ▪Refrain from impersonation, scams, or hate speech.
-▪Not post or share private or sensitive information.
+▪Do not post or share private or sensitive information.
 ▪Refrain from ghosting or ignoring your active matches.

 Anti-Ghosting Policy